Feature Augmentation of GNNs for ILPs: Local Uniqueness Suffices: Conclusion and Limitations

 This paper introduced a parsimonious feature-augmentation scheme for GNNs on ILPs based on $d$-hop unique coloring, along with a novel color-aware architecture $\colorgnn$ and its lightweight variant $\colorlui$.
-Theoretically, we proved that compared with conventional Global-UID schemes, our Local-UID approach achieves the same expressive power while offering superior generalization.
-Extensive experiments validate its effectiveness across diverse benchmarks.
-Notably, our method demonstrates unexpectedly strong out-of-distribution performance, and the scheme can integrate seamlessly with other UID strategies.
+Theoretically, we proved that compared with conventional Global-UID schemes, our Local-UID approach achieves the same expressive power while offering superior generalization. {Extensive experiments validate its effectiveness across diverse benchmarks, including both symmetry-heavy ILP tasks and broader ILP benchmarks.
+The ablation studies further show that Local-UIDs can be effectively combined with other UID schemes.
+Additional appendix results provide theory-consistent evidence on the role of the coloring radius and show that the benefits persist under stronger backbones.}

-\paragraph{Reproducibility Statement.} We provide an anonymized repository with complete code and scripts to reproduce all results.
-One-click entry points are included for data preprocessing, training, evaluation, and figure generation.
-The computing environment, per-table configurations, and hyperparameters are documented in Section~\ref{sec:setup}. \paragraph{LLM usage.} LLMs is used to aid and polish writing.
+Our results have several limitations.
+First, the theoretical expressivity guarantee requires the coloring radius to match the GNN receptive field to recover the expressive power of Global-UIDs.
+In practice, however, one may choose a smaller coloring radius to reduce preprocessing cost and the number of colors; this empirical tradeoff is not fully characterized by our theory.
+Second, although Local-UIDs substantially reduce the number of identifiers compared with Global-UIDs, the number of colors can still grow with the $2d$-hop degree.
+Thus, for dense graphs or large coloring radius, the preprocessing cost and the parameter cost of $\colorgnn$ may become significant.

-\section{Related works}
+\section{Related Works}